Charge and Mission

 The Commission’s work will be transparent and available to the University community.

-Commission membership is made up of 14 appointed members, including five academic faculty members, the chair of the Standing Committee on the Status of Women Faculty, three state classified staff members, three administrative professional members, one undergraduate student and one graduate student.
+Commission membership is made up of 14 appointed members, including a co-chair of the Commission, three academic faculty members, the chair of the Standing Committee on the Status of Women Faculty, three state classified staff members, three administrative professional members, two undergraduate students and one graduate student.

-Commission members are appointed for three-year terms, renewable up to two times.
+Commission members are appointed for three-year terms, renewable up to two times (with exception for students).

-The chair of the CWGE is a member of the academic faculty or senior level administrative professional or state classified staff and is appointed by the University President for a three-year term, with the option of up to two consecutive additional two-year terms.
+The Commission is chaired by two co-chairs.
+One co-chair is the Assistant Vice President for Gender Equity.
+The second co-chair of the CWGE is a member of the academic faculty or senior level administrative professional or state classified staff.
+This person is recommended by Commission members and appointed by the University President for a three-year term, with the option of up to two consecutive additional two-year terms.

-The Vice President for Diversity, the head of the Women and Gender Advocacy Center, the head of the Center for Women’s Studies and Gender Research, the head of the Office of Equal Opportunity, and one assistant director from Human Resource Services (at the approval of the Chief Human Resource Officer) serve as ex officio members of the CWGE.
+The Vice President for Diversity, the head of the Women and Gender Advocacy Center, the head of the Center for Women’s Studies and Gender Research, the head of the Office of Equal Opportunity, the head of the Pride Resource Center, a representative from Support & Safety Assessment/Title IX Programs, and one assistant director from Human Resource Services (at the approval of the Chief Human Resource Officer) serve as ex officio members of the CWGE.

 New and replacement members will be nominated and voted on by members of the Commission, with input from the Provost and Vice President for University Operations, and submitted for final approval and appointment by the President.